nrkno/sofie-quantel-gateway/src/scratch/rest_api.md

     /:zoneID/clip?Title=Game%20of%20Thrones%20Disappoints

-A GET request to this path should return a JSON array listing documents matching the query and each element must contain a _clipID_.
+A GET request to this path should return a JSON array listing documents matching the query and each element  contains a _clipID_.
+A wildcard character `*` can be used to match zero of more characters.

 ## Loading clips